 By Steven C. Merrell

-Steven C. Merrell is an investment adviser and partner at Monterey Private Wealth Inc., in Monterey.
-Send questions concerning investing, taxes, retirement or estate planning to Steve Merrell, 2340 Garden Road Suite 202, Monterey 93940 or email@example.com.
+Steven C. Merrell is a partner at Monterey Private Wealth Inc., an independent wealth management firm in Monterey.
+He welcomes questions you may have concerning investments, taxes, retirement or estate planning.
+Send your questions to: Steve Merrell, 2340 Garden Road Suite 202, Monterey, CA 93940 or email them to email@example.com.